A Lightweight Context-Driven Training-Free Network for Scene Text Segmentation and Recognition: Methodology

-Finally, each bounding box \( B_i \) is used to extract the corresponding localized text region from the original image:

-ensuring that multiple text instances are correctly localized and cropped before passing them to the recognition module.
-The individual text blocks supplied to the recognition step have maximum focus on the foreground text features with or without fractional inclusions of background objects.
+Given a binary segmentation mask \(M \in \{0,1\}^{H \times W}\) in which text pixels are foreground, we locate each text instance by its extreme foreground coordinates, producing a bounding box \(B=(x_{\min},y_{\min},x_{\max},y_{\max})\) where, e.g., \(x_{\min}=\min\{x\mid M(x,y)=1\}\).
+A padding factor \(p\) is then applied on all sides (clamped to \([0,W]\) and \([0,H]\)) before cropping the text patch \(I_{\text{crop}}=I[y_{\min}:y_{\max},x_{\min}:x_{\max}]\).
+When multiple text regions exist, we perform connected‐component analysis, obtaining disjoint contours \(C=\{C_i\}_{i=1}^n\) with \(C_i\cap C_j=\emptyset\).
+Each contour yields a padded box \(B_i\); components with area \(A(C_i)<A_{\min}\) are discarded.
+The remaining crops \(I_{\text{crop}}^{(i)}\) focus tightly on foreground text while tolerating fractional background, and serve as inputs to the recognition module.
 Essentially, we reduce a multiple-text instance detection requirement to single-text blocks for lightweight recognizers to work effectively.
-Our simple algorithm summarized in \ref{alg:text_block_localization} thus works more efficiently eliminating the need for refined strong bounding boxes using state-of-the-art detectors such as TextFuseNet \cite{textfusenet}.Traditional RCNN-based text detectors such as Faster R-CNN \cite{FASTER-RCNN} exhibit a complexity of \( O(HW + kF) \), where \( HW \) represents the image size, \( k \) denotes the number of region proposals, and \( F \) is the computational cost of CNN-based feature extraction.
-This is computationally expensive due to its reliance on deep feature extraction for each proposal.
-In contrast, our block-level localization approach achieves a significantly lower complexity of \( O(HW) \) in average case, as it directly extracts text regions from the segmentation mask without requiring proposal-based feature extraction.
-The worst-case complexity of our method is \( O(HW + N + n) \), where \( N \) is the number of pixels within text regions and \( n \) represents the number of detected text instances.
-However, to prevent the worst-case scenario in dense text environments, we impose a manual upper bound of 10 cropped instances per image (observed in Table \ref{tab:dataset_statistics}), ensuring a controlled execution time.
+Our simple algorithm summarized in Algorithm \ref{alg:text_block_localization} thus works more efficiently eliminating the need for refined strong bounding boxes using state-of-the-art detectors such as TextFuseNet \cite{textfusenet}.
+To prevent the worst-case scenario in dense text environments, we impose a manual upper bound of 10 cropped instances per image (observed in Table \ref{tab:dataset_statistics}), ensuring a controlled execution time.
 This makes our approach not only computationally efficient but also scalable for real-time applications, making it a superior alternative.